austintheriot/resonix/README.md

 - Interpolate changes in Gain

-- On mouse clicks to the buffer, focus the buffer container
 - initialize audio recording buffer with some degree of capacity (like 1 minute of audio?)
 - create an abstraction over the wav file / download conversion to not leak the `hound` dependency
 - Name downloaded file somehing more like: "name_of_audio_granulated.wav" or similar